 We’ve finished the first quarter of the year and for many of us, our new years resolutions are now just a distant memory.
 According to data from StatisticBrain.com, 29 percent of resolutions don’t make it past the first 2 weeks.
 In order to help those still hanging in there with one of the most common resolutions — spending less, and saving more — we take a look at some of the things burning the biggest holes in American pockets and how to deal with them.

 A recent study by ValuePenguin.com found that Americans collectively stand to save $200 million their airfare expenditures by utilizing reward credit cards.
 By examining data from the Bureau of Labor Statistics, the research found that approximately 10 percent of all U.S. households reported airfare spending throughout the year, and a whopping 90 percent had gasoline expenses.
 While the price of oil has dropped in recent years, airfare prices are still burdened by heavy taxes and fees — making them as expensive as ever.

 One of the easiest ways to save on airfare is to take advantage of loyalty miles/points and reward credit cards.
 You don’t have to be a travel hacker to qualify for savings on airfare and hotel stays.
 Most credit cards can get you 1 percent back on your expenditures, in the very minimum.
 In the long-haul this can add up to significant savings.

 All you have to do is remember to actually use the reward points you earn.
 A few years ago, a joint study between Colloquy and Swift Exchange showed that $16 billion worth of loyalty program rewards go unredeemed each year.
-With how much banks have been upping bonuses and rewards since that study was published, that number is sure to be much higher in 2016.
+With how much banks have been upping bonuses and rewards since that study was published, that number is sure to be much higher now.